JuliaCollections/DataStructures.jl/README.rst

 that contains thousands of tokens addressing the same container.
 In this case, it may be more efficient to store semitokens rather than tokens and reconstruct the full tokens as needed.
-In the current implementation, semitokens are integers; these integers do not have any direct interpretation in terms of the container (e.g., their order does not necessarily correspond to the sorted order of the container).
+In the current implementation, semitokens are integers.
+These integers do not have any direct interpretation in terms of the container (e.g., their order does not necessarily correspond to the sorted order of the container) and so are mostly unsuitable for direct modification.

 ----------------------------------